Let's Make a Robot!

 - Locate peanut butter jar on shelves (Is it visible?)

-- Move items out of the way (if applicable), and reach up and grab peanut butter jar
+- Move items out of the way (if applicable), and reach up and grab a peanut butter jar.

 - Know where the work area will be for placing the peanut butter jar

-- Place peanut butter jar and known coordinate on work area
+- Place peanut butter jar and known coordinate on the work area.

-With your pencil and paper ready, let us begin choosing options on how to make a robot in these next steps.
+With your pencil and paper ready, let us begin choosing options for making a robot in these next steps.
 Select a next step to begin.